John Wick: Chapter 3 – Parabellum: Sequel

 On May 20, 2019, following the third film's successful debut, John Wick: Chapter 4 was announced and given a May 21, 2021 release date.
 This film was planned to be released alongside The Matrix Resurrections, also starring Keanu Reeves.
 However, on May 1, 2020, the film was delayed to March 24, 2023, due to the COVID-19 pandemic.

 Spin-off

-In October 2018, Lionsgate Films acquired Shay Hatten's action thriller Ballerina, with Thunder Road Films producing the film with Hatten rewriting the script to be a part of the John Wick franchise, for which the proof-of-concept short film pitch, described as "female John Wick" was previously uploaded to YouTube in September 2017, with the film's intended protagonist, a tattooed ballerina and would-be assassin named Rooney, making her cinematic debut in Parabellum, portrayed by Unity Phelan.
+In October 2018, Lionsgate Films acquired Shay Hatten's action thriller Ballerina, with Thunder Road Films producing the film and Hatten rewriting the script to be a part of the John Wick franchise, for which the proof-of-concept short film pitch, described as "female John Wick", was previously uploaded to YouTube in September 2017, with the film's intended protagonist, a tattooed ballerina and would-be assassin named Rooney, making her cinematic debut in Parabellum, portrayed by Unity Phelan.
 In October 2019, Len Wiseman was hired to direct the film.
 In October 2021, Ana de Armas entered talks to star in the lead role, replacing Phelan.
 On November 7, 2022, principal photography on the film, starring de Armas, began in Prague, with Ian McShane and Keanu Reeves announced to be reprising their respective roles from previous films the following day.
+The film was released on June 6, 2025.